raccoon-lang/raccoon/docs/compiler/NEW_IDEAS.md

 The above illustration is an example of an `argument contract`.
 The arguments of `add` must **have types that can appear in certain positions of the `__plus__` function**.

-On the other hand, there also a `return contract` that an instantiation may need to satisfy.
+There is also a `return contract` that an instantiation may need to satisfy.

 Say we have an abstract class with a method that allows the implementor to return any type.